Loopy Godinez: Ultimate Fighting Championship

-Godínez, as a replacement for Hannah Goldy faced Jessica Penne at UFC on ESPN: Whittaker vs. Gastelum on April 17, 2021.
+Godínez, as a replacement for Hannah Goldy faced Jessica Penne at UFC on ESPN 22 on April 17, 2021.
 Godínez lost the close bout via split decision.
 11 out of 17 media scores gave it to Godínez.

-Godínez, as a replacement for Stephanie Egger, was expected to face Sarah Alpar on May 22, 2021, on UFC Fight Night: Font vs. Garbrandt.
+Godínez, as a replacement for Stephanie Egger, was expected to face Sarah Alpar on May 22, 2021, on UFC Fight Night 188.
 The bout was scrapped completely a day later as Godínez wasn't able to get her visa in time.

-Godínez was expected to face Sam Hughes on October 8, 2021, at UFC Fight Night: Dern vs. Rodriguez.
+Godínez was expected to face Sam Hughes on October 8, 2021, at UFC Fight Night 194.
 However, Hughes was pulled from the bout after testing positive for COVID-19 and was replaced by promotional newcomer Silvana Gómez Juárez.
 She won the bout via armbar in the first round.
 This fight earned her the Performance of the Night award.

-On a one-week turnaround, Godínez, as a replacement for Sijara Eubanks, faced Luana Carolina on October 16, 2021, at UFC Fight Night: Ladd vs. Dumont.
+On a one-week turnaround, Godínez, as a replacement for Sijara Eubanks, faced Luana Carolina on October 16, 2021, at UFC Fight Night 195.
 With this bout, she earned the record for the fastest turnaround in modern UFC history at just seven days.
 She lost the fight via unanimous decision.

 Godínez, replacing Cheyanne Buys, faced Loma Lookboonmee on November 20, 2021, at UFC Fight Night 198.
 She won the bout via unanimous decision.

 Godínez faced Ariane Carnelossi on May 7, 2022, at UFC 274.
 She won the fight via unanimous decision.

-Godínez faced Angela Hill on August 13, 2022, at UFC on ESPN: Vera vs. Cruz.
+Godínez faced Angela Hill on August 13, 2022, at UFC on ESPN 41.
 She lost the fight via unanimous decision.

 Godínez faced Cynthia Calvillo on April 8, 2023, at UFC 287.
 She won the close bout via split decision.

 Godínez faced Emily Ducote, replacing Polyana Viana, on May 20, 2023, at UFC Fight Night 223.
 She won the fight via unanimous decision.

 Godínez faced Elise Reed on September 16, 2023, at UFC Fight Night 227.
 She won the fight via a rear-naked choke submission in round two.
 This win earned her the Performance of the Night award.

 Godínez faced Tabatha Ricci on November 11, 2023, at UFC 295.
 She won by split decision and became the first woman to win 4 fights in the UFC in a calendar year.

 Godínez faced Virna Jandiroba on March 30, 2024, at UFC on ESPN 54.
 She lost the fight via unanimous decision.

 Godínez faced Mackenzie Dern on August 3, 2024, at UFC on ABC 7.
 She lost the fight by unanimous decision.

 Replacing an injured Yazmin Jauregui, Godínez faced former LFA Women's Strawweight Champion Julia Polastri on March 29, 2025 at UFC on ESPN 64.
 Godínez won the fight by unanimous decision.

 Godínez faced former UFC Women's Strawweight Champion Jéssica Andrade on August 16, 2025 at UFC 319.
 She won the fight via unanimous decision.

+Godínez faced Tatiana Suarez on April 11, 2026, at UFC 327.
+She lost the fight via a rear-naked choke submission in the second round.

+Godinez is scheduled to face Ketlen Souza on October 10, 2026 at UFC Fight Night 290.